 In the first two years, the program emphasizes broad training in all aspects of surgery.
 A total of seven months of the first two years are spent on plastic surgery services at the various hospitals in the Phoenix metropolitan area.
 Dedicated research rotations are built into the first three years of training to allow sufficient time to develop and produce quality research projects with the goal of peer-reviewed publications and presentations.

-Advanced training in surgical anatomy is incorporated into the third year of training in conjunction with the Mayo Medical School anatomy lab.
+Advanced training in surgical anatomy is incorporated into the third year of training in conjunction with the Mayo Clinic School of Medicine anatomy lab.
 Residents serve as teaching assistants in the anatomy lab.

 A month of neurosurgery at Barrow Neurological Institute, which is ranked as one of the best neurology and neurosurgery care centers in the United States, provides residents with exposure to the management of skull base tumors.